View all GSoC/JSoC Projects

 Difficulty: Medium if the applicant is familiar with Julia, even without understanding of Quantum Information Science (but applicants can scope it to "hard" by including the aforementioned additional topics)

 Quantum Error Correcting codes are typically represented in a form similar to the parity check matrix of a classical code.
-This form is called a Stabilizer tableaux.
-This project would involve creating a comprehensive library of frequently used quantum error correcting codes.
-As an initial step that would involve implementing the tableaux corresponding to simple pedagogical codes like the Steane and Shor codes, toric and surface codes, some CSS codes, etc. The project can be extended to a much longer one by including work on decoders for some of these codes.
+This form is referred to as a Stabilizer tableaux.
+This project would involve creating a comprehensive library of frequently used quantum error correcting codes and/or implementing syndrome-decoding algorithms for such codes.
+The library already includes some simple codes and interfaces to a few decoders – adding another small code or providing a small documentation pull request could be a good way to prove competence when applying for this project.
+The project can be extended to a much longer one if work on decoders is included.
 A large part of this project would involve literature surveys.
+Some suggestions for codes to include: color codes, higher-dimensional topological codes, hyper graph product codes, twists in codes, newer LDPC codes, honeycomb codes, Floquet codes.
+Some suggestions for decoders to work on: iterative, small-set flip, ordered statistical decoding, belief propagation, neural belief propagation.

 Expected duration: 175 hours (but applicants can scope it as longer, depending on the list of functionality they plan to implement)